DHTMLX/docs-kanban/docs/api/methods/js_kanban_setconfig_method.md

 ### Description

-@short: Sets new config parameters of Kanban
+@short: Sets new configuration parameters of Kanban

 ### Usage